Data Parallelism

 Code_Exercises/Data_Parallelism/source.cpp

-Implement a SYCL application that adds two arrays of values together in parallel using `parallel_for`.
+Implement a SYCL application using `parallel_for` to add two arrays of values